RohanNero/dynamic-chains-react-template/README.md

 ![Wrong network image](./public/wrongNetworkImage.png)

-When the user is signed in and the login information menu is down
+When the user is connected and the login information menu is down

 ![Login information menu](./public/loginInformation.png)